chris-guerra/Data-Science-Personal-Projects/README.md

 # data-science-and-ML-scripts
-This repository consists of data science code that I have developed and accumulated, it is a growing repository as I create more tutorial notebooks, examples or other code.
+This repository consists of data science and machine learning standard code that I use often and have accumulated, it is a growing repository where I include explanations for the reader with examples.
 It is sepparated in a summary section, example section & miscellaneous.

 ## Summary Code